j0ckinjz/UpgradedTrashCans/README.md

 ---

-## 📝 Author’s Note
+### 📝 Author’s Note

-The goal of this mod was to add meaningful, progression-based upgrades to trash handling in *Schedule I*.
-Each variant has balanced stats with optional customization via Mod Manager.
+The original vision of this mod was to offer more **progression-based content** to the trash management system of the game.
+That’s why each upgrade includes reasonable capacity, radius, prices, and rank requirements.

+As development progressed, I added optional support for the **ModManager Phone App**.
+This may allow players to set values far beyond intended balance.
-> This mod is not a cheat — it’s designed to give players more flexibility while preserving game balance.
+*Please note: this mod was not designed to be a cheat — it’s meant to give users the freedom to fine-tune values to their preferred playstyle.*